esoccoli/members-redesign/README.md

 CSH Members Redesign
 ====================
-Yet another redesign of the CSH Members portal
+Yet another redesign of the CSH Members portal, \n
 Now with descriptions and better organization